#How to get your App token

 if you use a local version of PIM, skip this step

-To get credentials for your app, you need to create a test App on your developer sandbox.
+To get credentials for your app, you need to create a custom App on your developer sandbox.

 First of all, go to Connect